mvolkmann/blog/src/neovim.md

 1. Optionally enter `:DapInstall {debug-adapter}` for each language-specific Debug Adapter Protocol server.
    (I could not find any of these.)
-1. Enter `:Lazy sync` to update plugins and remove unused plugins.
+1. Enter `:Lazy sync` to update used plugins and remove unused plugins.
 1. Enter `:AstroUpdatePackages` to get the latest AstroNvim updates.
 1. If JavaScript will be edited then it is likely that Babel will be used parse files.